mentalisttraceur/errnoname/README.md

 ## Optimization

-The *default* implementation in `errnoname.c` might not always produce the most efficient code, because it is instead optimized to be:

-1. Simple - trivial for a human to mentally verify as robustly correct, with minimal room for edge cases to slip past human thinking.

-2. Portable - code as portable as possible, no unportable assumptions (except perhaps to guide optimizations without changing correctness or introducing pathological worst-case behavior).

-3. Optimizer-friendly - code optimized for optimization eventually performs as well or better than code optimized for performance.

-4. Safe - well-defined and well-bounded worst-case runspace and runtime even with pathological `errno` values (such as `-1` or `INT_MAX`).

-However, if you need better execution speed or code size, and you understand the downsides relative to the above four points, `errnoname.c` provides an option you can enable at compile-time:

-*   If `ERRNONAME_SAFE_TO_USE_ARRAY` is defined, `errnoname.c`
+If `ERRNONAME_SAFE_TO_USE_ARRAY` is defined, `errnoname.c` will
-    will trust that it is safe to do the name lookups by using an array of `errno` names indexed by `errno` values.
+use an array of `errno` names indexed by `errno` values instead of a `switch` statement.

-    Note that modern compilers can already do this automatically in common cases when optimizations are turned up high enough.
+Note that modern compilers can already automatically convert the switch to an array lookup when optimizations are turned up high enough and it is safe and more efficient to do so.

 # Contributing